-(G) The Department’s Real Estate Analysis Division determines that the Development continues to be financially viable in accordance with the Department’s underwriting rules after taking into account any insurance proceeds related to the event; and
+(G) The Department’s Real Estate Analysis Division determines that the Development continues to be financially viable in accordance with the Department’s underwriting rules after taking into account any insurance proceeds related to the event.

-(H) The Development Owner submits a signed written request for a new Carryover Agreement concurrently with the voluntary return of the HTCs.

 §11.7.
 Tie Breaker Factors.

 In the event there are Competitive HTC Applications that receive the same number of points in any given set-aside category, rural regional allocation or urban regional allocation, or rural or statewide collapse, the Department will utilize the factors in this section, in the order they are presented, to determine which Development will receive preference in consideration for an award.
-The tie breaker factors are not intended to specifically address a tie between equally underserved sub-regions in the rural or statewide collapse.
+For the purposes of this section, all measurements will include ingress/egress requirements and any easements regardless of how they will be held.
+The tie breaker factors are not intended to specifically address a tie between equally underserved subregions in the rural or statewide collapse.

 (1) Applications having achieved a score on Proximity to the Urban Core.
 This item does not apply to the At-Risk Set-Aside.

-(2) Applications scoring higher on the Opportunity Index under §11.9(c)(4) of this chapter (relating to Competitive HTC Selection Criteria) as compared to another Application with the same score.
+(2) Applications scoring higher on the Opportunity Index under §11.9(c)(4) or Concerted Revitalization Plan under §11.9(d)(7) of this chapter (relating to Competitive HTC Selection Criteria) as compared to another Application with the same score.

-(3) Applications having achieved the maximum Opportunity Index Score and the highest number of point items on the Opportunity Index menu that they were unable to claim because of the 7 point cap on that item.

-(4) The Application with the highest average rating for the elementary, middle, and high school designated for attendance by the Development Site.

-(5) Applications proposed to be located in a census tract with the lowest poverty rate as compared to another Application with the same score.
-(6) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development.
+(3) Applications proposed to be located in a Place, or if located completely outside a Place, a county, that has the fewest HTC units per capita, as compared to another Application with the same score.
+The HTCs per capita measure (by Place or county) is located in the 2018 HTC Site Demographic Characteristics Report.
+(4) Applications proposed to be located in a census tract with the lowest poverty rate as compared to another Application with the same score.
+(5) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development.
 Developments awarded Housing Tax Credits but do not yet have a Land Use Restriction Agreement in place will be considered Housing Tax Credit assisted Developments for purposes of this paragraph.
 The linear measurement will be performed from closest boundary to closest boundary.

 §11.8.
 Pre-Application Requirements (Competitive HTC Only).

 (a) General Submission Requirements.
-The pre-application process allows Applicants interested in pursuing an Application to assess potential competition across the thirteen (13) state service regions, sub-regions and set-asides.
+The Pre-Application process allows Applicants interested in pursuing an Application to assess potential competition across the thirteen (13) state service regions, subregions and set-asides.
 Based on an understanding of the potential competition they can make a more informed decision whether they wish to proceed to prepare and submit an Application.
-A complete pre-application is a pre-application that meets all of the Department's criteria, as outlined in subsections (a) and (b) of this section, with all required information and exhibits provided pursuant to the Multifamily Programs Procedures Manual.
+A complete pre-application is a pre-application that meets all of the Department's criteria, as outlined in subsections (a) and (b) of this section,

-(1) The pre-application must be submitted using the URL provided by the Department, as outlined in the Multifamily Programs Procedures Manual, along with the required pre-application fee as described in §10.901 of this title (relating to Fee Schedule), not later than the Pre-application Final Delivery Date as identified in §11.2 of this chapter (relating to Program Calendar for Competitive Housing Tax Credits).
-If the pre-application and corresponding fee is not submitted on or before this deadline the Applicant will be deemed to have not made a pre-application.
+(1) The Pre-Application must be submitted using the URL provided by the Department, as outlined in the Multifamily Programs Procedures Manual, along with the required Pre-Application fee as described in §10.901 of this title (relating to Fee Schedule), not later than the Pre-application Final Delivery Date as identified in §11.2 of this chapter (relating to Program Calendar for Competitive Housing Tax Credits).
+If the Pre-Application and corresponding fee is not submitted on or before this deadline the Applicant will be deemed to have not made a Pre-Application.

-(2) Only one pre-application may be submitted by an Applicant for each Development Site.
+(2) Only one Pre-Application may be submitted by an Applicant for each Development Site.